 Catalogue metadata (S100_CatalogueDiscoveryMetadata) must be provided in the Exchange Catalogue for any Feature and Portrayal Catalogues included in the Exchange Set.

-The only support files allowed are language packs, enumeration dictionaries (both represented by S100_SupportFile) and ISO metadata files (ISOMetadataFile).
+The only support files allowed are language packs and enumeration dictionaries (both represented by S100_SupportFile).
 Their inclusion in Exchange Sets is optional.

-The file represented by the class ISOMetadataFile is an XML file conforming to ISO 19115-3 format as specified in the ISO 19115-3 XML Schemas supplied by the ISO.
-Each ISO metadata file, if present, must correspond to an S-104 dataset in the Exchange Catalogue.

-Producers must not depend on ISO metadata files to convey information for ECDIS application processing, since processing these files is not an ECDIS requirement.
-All information necessary for ECDIS processing must be in CATALOG.XML.
-ISO metadata may be provided in Exchange Sets intended for dual-purpose use on ECDIS and another (ISO-aware) application such as some GIS.
-The minimum metadata content of an ISO metadata file, if included, is specified in S-100 Part 4a, clause 4a-5.4.
+Producers must not include ISO metadata files to convey information for ECDIS application processing, since processing these files is not an ECDIS requirement.
+All information necessary for ECDIS processing must be in CATALOG.XML

 Language packs are described in S-100 Part 18 and provide translations of Feature Catalogues.

-If an ISO metadata file or a language pack is included, a support file discovery metadata block (S100_SupportFileDiscoveryMetadata) describing the file must be included in the Exchange Catalogue.
-The supportFileSpecification field in the discovery block must specify the applicable ISO standard.
-The ISO metadata file may repeat information in the discovery blocks in the S-100 Exchange Catalogue.
+If a language pack is included, a support file discovery metadata block (S100_SupportFileDiscoveryMetadata) describing the file must be included in the Exchange Catalogue.

 A signature file for the Exchange Catalogue must also be included in the Exchange Set (S100_CatalogueSignature).